vatpac-technology/sops/docs/terminal/adelaide.md

 - Nil wind
 - The feeder fix for all STARs is the waypoint coinciding with the title of the STAR, except:
     - The feeder fix for the ATPIP STAR is INTOG
-- Jet aircraft will be assigned the appropriate jet STAR
-- Non-jet aircraft will be assigned the appropriate non-jet STAR, or if none is available, tracking via a 5nm final
+- Aircraft issued a *Circuit Join* will be vectored/cleared to a 5nm final or a downwind join of the circuit

 ## Coordination
 ### Enroute